gondoi/pyrax/docs/cloud_dns.md

     example.edu.
 3600    IN    SOA    ns.rackspace.com. sample.rackspace.edu.
 1354918038 21600 3600 1814400 500    example.edu.
 6000    IN    A    192.168.0.42    example.edu.
 3600    IN    NS    dns1.stabletransit.com.    example.edu.
 3600    IN    NS    dns2.stabletransit.com.    example.edu.
 3600    IN    MX    50 mail.example.edu.

+# Updating a DNS Record
+The only attributes that you can modify on a record are the `data`, `priority` (for MX and SRV records), `TTL`, and `comment` attributes.
+If you have to modify anything else, the only option would be to delete the existing record and then create a new record with the desired settings.

+To update a record call its `update()` method, passing in the new values as keyword arguments.
+Alternatively, you can call the `update_record()` method of either the module or the domain to which the record belongs.
+As an example, assume we have a `CloudDNSDomain` object 'dom' and a `CloudDNSRecord` object 'rec'.
+All of the following statements will change the `TTL` for that record to 600 seconds:

+    rec.update(ttl=600)
+    # or
+    dom.update_record(rec, ttl=600)
+    # or
+    dns.update_record(dom, rec, ttl=600)

+## Deleting a DNS Record
+To delete a DNS record, call its `delete()` method, or call the `delete_record()` method of either the domain or the module.
+Assuming we have the 'dom' and 'rec' objects described above, all of the following will result in the record being deleted:

+    rec.delete()
+    # or
+    dom.delete_record(rec)
+    # or
+    dns.delete_record(dom, rec)

 ## Reverse DNS (PTR) Records